nirajp82/KubernetesWithAmazon_EKS_Fargate_DevOps/sections/01-kubernetes-basics/01-in-the-beginning-docker-container.md

 # 1. In the Beginning – Docker Container
 *Section 1: Kubernetes Basics · ~9 min*

-> Notes below are built from the lecture transcript (translated from Thai into English and cleaned up).

 ## The million-dollar question: what is a Docker container?

 The lecture opens with a story to build intuition before giving the formal definition.